raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO request message, the client considers the DSO Session established.

-Once a DSO Session has been established, either end may unilaterally send DSO messages at any time, and therefore either client or server may be the initiator of a message.
+Once a DSO Session has been established, either end may unilaterally send appropriate DSO messages at any time, and therefore either client or server may be the initiator of a message.

 Once a DSO Session has been established,